stancsz/eu-ai-compliance-iso42001-pren18286-iac-and-patterns/README.md

 1. **Plan** – Use the PRDs in `docs/prd/` to scope your solution, identify required controls, and assign owners.
 2. **Build** – Instantiate infrastructure from `iac/`, populate control mappings, and integrate code/usage patterns.
+3. **Instrument** – Apply the OpenTelemetry schema in `patterns/code/otel/otel_schema.yaml`, emit traces/logs to your collector, and tag spans with control IDs for traceability.
-3. **Operate** – Run oversight, PMM, and logging processes using the patterns and templates provided.
+4. **Operate** – Run oversight, PMM, and logging processes using the patterns and templates provided.
-4. **Evidence** – Store artefacts (risk registers, datasheets, PMM reports, audits) using the templates in `templates/` and link them back to control mappings for traceability.
+5. **Evidence** – Store artefacts (risk registers, datasheets, PMM reports, audits, telemetry exports) using the templates in `templates/` and link them back to control mappings.

+### Telemetry & Evidence Storage

+- **Instrumentation examples:** See `patterns/code/otel/python_inference_example.py` for Bedrock calls and `patterns/code/otel/vertex_pipeline_instrumentation.md` for Vertex AI pipelines.
+- **Schema:** Align spans/events with `patterns/code/otel/otel_schema.yaml` so downstream analytics can correlate telemetry to controls.
+- **Collector guidance:** Export traces and logs to an OTLP collector (AWS Distro, Cloud Ops Agent, etc.) and persist immutable copies in your audit project/bucket as part of the logging plan (`docs/compliance/logging_monitoring_plan.md`).
+- **Trace register:** Record canonical trace IDs tied to model runs using `templates/run_trace_log.csv` to demonstrate auditability.

 ## Control-to-Repository Mapping